 Strategic communication (for the MA in Public Administration)

-McGarrity, Matt. (forthcoming).
+McGarrity, Matt.
+(2021).
 A case for teaching public speaking without live audiences.
-In J. M. Valenzano III (Ed.), Post-pandemic pedagogy: Predicting the change to come.
+In J. M. Valenzano III (Ed.), Post-pandemic pedagogy: Predicting the change to come (pp. 203-218).
 Lexington Press.

 McGarrity, M. (2018, February 11).
 Where Trump’s first State of the Union speech ranks historically, and why, according to a speech professor.
 Quartz.